-It's as Southern as cornbread, iced tea, and swatting mosquitos on a porch in the summer time: use of the word "y'all".
-No matter how long you've lived in Memphis - or the South at large - you are most likely familiar with this basic southern word, but do you know how to use it correctly?
-Is there truly a difference between ya'll or y'all?
-(The answer is yes.
-Ya'll is just dead wrong.)
+It's as Southern as eating cornbread, sipping sweet tea, and swatting mosquitos on a porch in the summertime: using the word "y'all."
+Whether you're a lifelong Southerner, Yankee transplant, or just passing through, you're most likely familiar with this basic Southern saying, but do you know how to use it correctly?

-Whatever you do, don't use the dreaded "ya'll".
-You may have heard people say that "y'all isn't proper English, but it's really the misspelled "ya'll" that can get you in trouble.
+There is only one correct way to spell or use "y'all," so whatever you do, don't use the dreaded "ya'll."
+You may have heard people say that "y'all" isn't proper English, but it's really the misspelled "ya'll" that can get you in trouble.

-While "y'all" is actually a contraction for "you all," it is most commonly used in place of the plural form of "you".
-The apostrophe after the "y" represents the lost "ooo" sound from the letters o and u.
-This explains why the sometimes-seen "ya'll" spelling is wrong.
+While "y'all" is actually a contraction for "you all" and is therefore technically correct, it is most commonly used in place of the plural form of "you."
+The apostrophe after the "y" represents the lost "ooo" sound from the letters O and U. This explains why the sometimes-seen "ya'll" spelling is wrong.

-General speaking, "you" is the second-person singular pronoun, while "y'all" is Modern English's answer to a second-person plural pronoun.
-There are other ways to make "you" plural in other parts of the English-speaking world, such as just saying "you guys" (most of the Northern U.S.) "you lot" (Great Britain), or even "youse" (Australia) but even two out of three of these simply add a word to "you".
+General speaking, "you" is the second-person singular pronoun, while "y'all" is modern English's answer to a second-person plural pronoun.
+There are other ways to make "you" plural in other parts of the English-speaking world, such as just saying "you guys" (common in most of the Northern United States), "you lot" (Great Britain), or even "youse" (Australia), but even two out of three of these simply add a word to "you."

-"All y'all" or "all of y'all," on the other hand, is a occasional variation some use to mean a group of people (as opposed to just two or three).
+"All y'all" (or "all of y'all") on the other hand, is an occasional variation some use to mean a group of people (as opposed to just two or three).
+For example:

 - When speaking to two or three people: "Are y'all going to the movies?"